vdemichev/DiaNN/README.md

 <details>
   <summary>Conversion</summary>

 Many mass spec formats, including those few that are not supported by DIA-NN directly, can be converted to .mzML using the MSConvertGUI application from [ProteoWizard](http://proteowizard.sourceforge.net/download.html).
-This works for all supported formats except Bruker .d and SCIEX Scanning SWATH - these need to be accessed by DIA-NN directly.
+This works for all supported formats except Bruker .d and SCIEX Scanning SWATH or ZT Scan DIA - these need to be accessed by DIA-NN directly.
 The following MSConvert settings must be used for conversion:

 <img src="https://raw.githubusercontent.com/vdemichev/DiaNN/master/GUI/MSConvert.png"></br>
 </details>

 ### Spectral library formats

-DIA-NN supports comma-separated (.csv), tab-separated (.tsv, .xls or .txt) or .parquet tables as spectral libraries, as well as .speclib (compact format used by DIA-NN), .sptxt (SpectraST, experimental) and .msp (NIST, experimental) library files.
-Important: the library must not contain non-fragmented precursor ions as 'fragments': each fragment ion must actually be produced by the peptide backbone fragmentation.
+DIA-NN supports comma-separated (.csv), tab-separated (.tsv, .xls or .txt) or .parquet tables as spectral libraries, as well as .speclib (compact format used by DIA-NN).

 <details>
   <summary>In detail</summary>

-Libraries in the PeakView format as well as libraries produced by FragPipe, TargetedFileConverter (part of OpenMS), exported from Spectronaut (Biognosys) in the .xls format or generated by DIA-NN itself are supported “as is”.
+Libraries in the PeakView format as well as libraries produced by FragPipe, TargetedFileConverter (part of OpenMS) are supported “as is”, however compatibility needs to be verified in each particular case (third party software version, its settings and the type of raw data).

-For .tsv/.xls/.txt libraries generated by other means, DIA-NN might require the header names to be specified (separated by commas) (for the columns it requires) using the --library-headers command.
-Use the * symbol instead of the name of a header to keep its recognition automatic.
-See below the descriptions of the respective columns (in the order the headers need to be specified).

-Required columns:
-- **Modified & labelled peptide sequence**
-- **Precursor charge**
-- **Precursor m/z**
-- **Reference retention time** - arbitrary RT scale can be used
-- **Fragment ion m/z**
-- **Relative intensity of the fragment ion**

-It is strongly recommended that columns containing the following are also present in the library:
-- **Protein IDs** - identifiers for the protein isoforms
-- **Protein names**
-- **Gene names**
-- **Proteotypicity** - a column containing 0/1 values, depending on whether the peptide in question is 'proteotypic', that is specific to a particular protein isoform, protein name or gene
-- **Decoy** - Indicates whether the peptide is a decoy.
-If there are decoy peptides in the library, DIA-NN uses these and does not generate its own decoys.
-It is strongly recommended **not** to include any decoy peptides in the library.
-- **Fragment ion charge**
-- **Fragment ion type** - either y or b; for x and z fragments also specify fragment type as y, and for a and c - as b
-- **Fragment series number**
-- **Fragment neutral loss type**
-- **Q-value**
-- **Elution group identifier** - if not specified, DIA-NN will infer elution groups automatically; not needed for most workflows
-- **Exclude fragment indicator** - a column containing 0/1 values, with 1 meaning that the fragment ion should not be used for quantification; not needed for most workflows
-- **Ion Mobility** - 1/K0 value for the precursor, arbitrary IM scale can be used

-For example, a --library-headers command which specifies all column names except for the 'Decoy' column can look like this:

-<nobr>--library-headers ModifiedPeptide</nobr>,PrecursorCharge,PrecursorMz,Tr_recalibrated,ProductMz,LibraryIntensity,UniprotID,ProteinName,Genes,Proteotypic,*,FragmentCharge,FragmentType,FragmentSeriesNumber,FragmentLossType,QValue,ExcludeFromAssay,IonMobility

-Use --sptxt-acc to set the fragment filtering mass accuracy (in ppm) when reading .sptxt/.msp libraries.

-MaxQuant msms.txt can also be used (experimental) as a spectral library in DIA-NN, although fixed modifications might not be read correctly.

-DIA-NN can **convert** any library it supports into its own .parquet format.
+DIA-NN can convert any library it supports into its own .parquet format.
 For this, click **Spectral library** (**Input** pane), select the library you want to convert, select the **Output library** file name (**Output** pane), click **Run**.
 If you use some exotic library format, it's a good idea to convert it to DIA-NN's .parquet and then examine the resulting library (using R 'arrow' or Python 'pyarrow' package) to see if the contents make sense.

 All .tsv/.xls/.txt/.csv/.parquet libraries are just simple tables with human-readable data, and can be explored/edited, if necessary, using Excel or (ideally) R/Python.

-Importantly, when any library is being converted to a different format, all numbers could be rounded using certain decimal precision, meaning that they might not be exactly the same as in the original library (there might be a tiny difference).
-Thus, although the performance when analysing using a converted library will be comparable, the results will not match exactly.
+When editing and then saving DIA-NN's .parquet libraries, make sure to verify that the column types in the schema are unchanged: all floating point columns must be of the FLOAT parquet type and all integer columns must be of the INT64 parquet type.
 </details>

+### Sequence databases

+DIA-NN accepts sequence databases in uncompressed FASTA format.
+The UniProt format is fully supported.
+For sequence databases in other formats, DIA-NN will most likely correctly extract the information on protein sequence IDs, however it may not correctly read the protein names, gene names and protein descriptions.
+In such cases, we recommend using any R package meant for handling FASTA databases to reformat the database in UniProt format.

 ### Output

 The **Output** pane allows to specify where the output should be saved as well as the file names for the main output report and (optionally) the output spectral library.
 DIA-NN uses these file names to derive the names of all of its output files.
 Below one can find information on different types of DIA-NN output.
 For most workflows one only needs the main report (for analysis in R or Python - recommended) or the matrices (simplified output for MS Excel).
 When the generation of output matrices is enabled, DIA-NN also produces a .manifest.txt file with a brief description of the output files generated.

 <details>
   <summary>Main report</summary>

-A text table containing precursor and protein IDs, as well as plenty of associated information.
-Most column names are self-explanatory, and the full reference can be found in [Main output reference](#main-output-reference).
+A text table in .parquet format containing precursor and protein IDs, as well as plenty of associated information.
+Please use either R "arrow" or Python "pyarrow"/"polars" packages to process.
+In addition to using R or Python, you can also view .parquet files with the [TAD Viewer](https://www.tadviewer.com/).

+Most column names are self-explanatory, and the full reference as well as guidance on how to filter the main report can be found in [Main output reference](#main-output-reference).
 The following keywords are used when naming columns:
 - **PG** means protein group
 - **GG** means gene group
 - **Quantity** means non-normalised quantity
 - **Normalised** means normalised quantity
-- **MaxLFQ** means normalised protein quantity calculated using the [MaxLFQ](https://www.mcponline.org/article/S1535-9476(20)33310-7/fulltext) algorithm - it is strongly recommended to use these MaxLFQ quantities and not the regular quantities (also reported by DIA-NN)
+- **TopN** means normalised protein quantity calculated using the TopN method when the **Quantification strategy** is set to **Legacy (direct)**, using these is usually not recommended
+- **MaxLFQ** means normalised protein quantity calculated using QuantUMS (**Quantification strategy** set to one of **QuantUMS** modes) or the MaxLFQ (**Quantification strategy** set to **Legacy (direct)**) algorithm, using quantities in this column is recommended for most applications
 - **Global** refers to a global q-value, that is calculated for the entire experiment
-- **Lib** refers to the respective value saved in the spectral library, e.g. Lib.Q.Value means q-value for the respective library precursor
+- **Lib** refers to the respective value saved in the spectral library, e.g. Lib.Q.Value means q-value for the respective library precursor; when using **MBR**, **Lib** q-values will correspond to q-values in the empirical DIA-based lib created in the first pass of **MBR**

-**Note:** since version 1.9, DIA-NN produces a report in the Apache .parquet format.
-This is a compressed text table format (~10x size reduction) that can be loaded in a single line of code using R 'arrow' package or Python 'pyarrow' package.
-Most of new functionality (introduced in DIA-NN 1.9) is only reflected in the parquet report, so it is recommended to use it instead of the legacy .tsv report in all cases, while the .tsv report is still generated only for compatibility with old analysis workflows.
-The generation of the legacy .tsv report can be turned off with --no-main-report.
-In addition to using R or Python, you can also view .parquet files with the [TAD Viewer](https://www.tadviewer.com/).

 </details>

 <details>
   <summary>Matrices</summary>

-These contain normalised MaxLFQ quantities for protein groups ('pg_matrix'), gene groups ('gg_matrix'), unique genes ('unique_genes_matrix'; i.e. genes identified and quantified using only proteotypic, that is gene-specific, peptides) as well as normalised quantities for precursors ('pr_matrix').
+These contain normalised QuantUMS or MaxLFQ quantities for protein groups ('pg_matrix'), gene groups ('gg_matrix'), unique genes ('unique_genes_matrix'; i.e. genes identified and quantified using only proteotypic, that is gene-specific, peptides) as well as normalised quantities for precursors ('pr_matrix').
 They are filtered at 1% FDR, using global q-values for protein groups and both global and run-specific q-values for precursors.
 Additional 5% run-specific protein-level FDR filter is applied to the protein matrices, use --matrix-spec-q to adjust it.
 Sometimes DIA-NN will report a zero as the best estimate for a precursor or protein quantity.
 Such zero quantities are omitted from protein/gene matrices.
 Special phosphosite quantification matrices (phosphosites_90 and phosphosites_99 .tsv) are generated when phosphorylation (UniMod:21) is declared as a variable modification, see [PTMs and peptidoforms](#ptms-and-peptidoforms).
 </details>

 <details>